 Low frequency hearing loss is associated with some cardiovascular disease.
 If you test your hearing and learn you have such loss, you may also be a candidate to check on conditions to vascular disease, strokes, and other heart conditions.
-In this way, treating your hearing loss may save your life.
+In this way, treating your hearing loss or mixed hearing loss may save your life.

-Since hearing is intimately tied to communication, persons who suffer from untreated hearing loss can often thought to suffer from dementia or other memory loss diseases.
+Since hearing is intimately tied to communication, persons who suffer from untreated hearing loss may also be thought of as having other memory loss diseases.
 This confusion can create additional social and medical problems.
-A hearing test is a necessary part of any evaluation of dementia.

 Hearing is an integral part of your health.
 It is important to include diagnostic hearing tests as part of your overall preventative care plan.
 Knowing your hearing health allows you to get the best treatment and may even help your heart and mind!